nsrr/nfs-documentation/pages/README.md

 ## About

 The [Need For Sleep (NFS) study](https://www.needforsleep.org/) was a National Medical Research Council, Singapore National Research Foundation, Singapore and Far East Organization sponsored study that relied on a parallel group design which analyzed the effects of sleep restriction (7 nights of 5 hour time in bed [TIB]) on cognitive performance, subjective sleepiness, and mood in healthy 15-19 year-old adolescents.
-This study was conducted from 2010-2019 and included polysomnography, actigraphy, and questionnaire data collection.
+This study was conducted from 2014-2019 and included polysomnography, actigraphy, and questionnaire data collection.

 The NFS dataset includes 4 protocols.
-All the protocols were conducted during the 15-day school vacation period.
-The NFS1 and NFS2 protocols were conducted from 2014 to 2015.
-NFS4 was conducted during the vacation period of 2017, and NFS5 was conducted during the same period in 2019.
-All protocols had similar participant counts: NFS1 had 60 participants, NFS2 had 57 participants, NFS4 had 58 participants, and NFS5 had 59 participants.
+Each of the ~2-week protocols were conducted during the school vacation period.
+The NFS1, NFS2, NFS4 and NFS5 protocols were conducted during the vacation periods of 2014, 2015, 2017 and 2019 respectively.
+All protocols had similar participant counts: NFS1 had 56 participants, NFS2 had 57 participants, NFS4 had 58 participants, and NFS5 had 53 participants.
 During these 15-day study periods, a series of experimental studies aimed at characterizing adolescents' cognitive functions under different sleep manipulations were conducted.

 The NSRR deposition only includes data on half of the subjects across the NFS protocols.
 The included subjects are: NFS (Control group); NFS2 (5h group); NFS4 (6.5h group); and NFS5 (8h group).
 Additional data are available upon request.
 Please contact Ju Lynn Ong (julynn.ong@nus.edu.sg) from the NFS team for more information or to request additional data.